My broad and diverse range of experience adds real value for my clients:

-Representing for-profit and non-profit enterprises for over 15 years, as in-house counsel, as a solo practitioner, and within law firms of various sizes
+Representing for-profit and non-profit enterprises since 2002, as in-house counsel, as a solo practitioner, and with law firms of various sizes

 Litigation attorney at the premier law firm Gibson, Dunn & Crutcher LLP